 Jerry retired as a psychiatric evaluator in 2015 after working psych crisis in hospital emergency rooms for the last ten years of his career.
 It was only after retiring that he felt free to speak about these findings and challenge the dismal failure of our expensive, pharmaceutically fueled merry go round of a mental health system.

 Aside from his adventures on the front line of schizophrenia research, Jerry is a licensed commercial pilot and has been a certified SCUBA diver since 1972.
 In his spare time, he flies high-performance gliders and enjoys cross-country motorcycle trips with friends.
 He is an avid explorer of nature, non-physical phenomena, and spiritual development.
 He enjoys travel, hiking, camping, welding, writing, shooting, gardening, and DIY projects.

 Jerry has held the position of 2nd Lt. in the Arizona Civil Air Patrol flying search and rescue missions over Arizona for over 23 years.
 He also served as an Assistant Scout Master and was awarded the State of Arizona Meritorious Service Award for prisoner program development.
 His formal academic training comprises a B.A. in Psychology from Temple University, a Master’s Degree in Rehabilitation Counseling from the University of Georgia, and two years of study in a Ph.D.
 Psychology program.

 Jerry is available for interviews and consults upon request.
-To request an interview please send a message via the Facebook link at the top right hand corner of this page.
+To contact Jerry, please use the Contact page in the menu above.